 The Health Insurance Access Program (HIAP) assists individuals with enrollment into comprehensive health insurance plans, including Medicare, Medicaid, and the New York State of Health Marketplace.
 We also have specialists who assist HIV+ individuals to access specific insurance programs to assist with costly medical care and prescriptions, and our PrEP specialist is trained to assist with the various insurance options to pay for PrEP.
 Our Outreach Specialists or Health Navigators help individuals to assess their insurance needs and enroll in appropriate networks.

 The Alliance for Positive Health provides a robust continuum of community-based free, confidential HIV, STI and HCV testing for those who are at high risk and do not access testing from their medical provider.
 We utilize rapid HIV, HCV and syphilis screens with preliminary results during the test counseling session.
-We confirm reactive results with testing through blood draws with several days for turnaround.
-We also provide urine screening for chlamydia and gonorrhea with results in a few days.
+We confirm reactive results with testing through blood draws with results in a few days.
+We also provide urine screening as well as throat and rectal swabs for chlamydia and gonorrhea with results in a few days.
 During test counseling sessions, staff assist clients to assess their risk, decide which testing is needed, and develop risk reduction plans to reduce becoming infected or transmitting infections to others if results are positive.
 Individuals also have the opportunity to learn about or get immediately linked to other Alliance for Positive Health services if other needs are identified through this discussion.

 Having housing is crucial to getting and staying healthy.
 We provide a variety of services to help people with HIV who are homeless, at risk of being homeless, or unstably housed maintain safe and affordable housing, while also preventing eviction and utility shut off.
 Housing Retention Specialists assist individuals establish and maintain housing stability and develop the skills necessary to remain in stable housing and live independently, thus increasing positive health outcomes.